AdamImd/AdamImd.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Hi, I’m Adam Imdieke, a Ph.D. student studying Robotics at the University of Minnesota.
-My research focuses on developing wearable force sensors that enable robots to sense and interpret physical contact.
-I’m interested in bridging design and robotics to build intelligent, responsive systems.
+Hi, I’m Adam Imdieke, a Ph.D. student in Robotics at the University of Minnesota.
+My research focuses on developing wearable force sensors that allow robots to sense, interpret, and respond to physical contact with the world around them.
+By integrating principles from design, mechanics, and sensing technology, I aim to create intelligent, responsive systems that can interact with people and their environments more naturally and safely.

+I’m especially interested in how wearable materials and soft interfaces can enhance robotic perception—helping robots not just move, but feel.
+My work bridges disciplines, combining design and prototyping with inverse kinematics and machine learning to build systems that better perceive and adapt to the world around them.

-When I’m not in the lab, I enjoy climbing, making, and bikepacking around Minneapolis.
+When I’m not in the lab, you’ll likely find me climbing, building things, or bikepacking around Minneapolis.